 This exhibit opens in the Jacomien Mars Reception Gallery on May 12 and continues through Labor Day, September 2.
 The inspiration for this show materialized out of a desire to highlight four talented artists invited to work individually and together to create pieces that speak to the spiritual nature of their art.
 The Brinton’s show represents the first time these artists have joined forces to share their artistic ideas and materials with each other.
 The Spiritual Nature of Earth, Hide and Metal includes a blend of traditional and avant-garde styles found in both Santa Clara potters Jody Folwell’s and Susan Folwell’s ceramic art, intricately tooled leather vessels by Jim Jackson from Sheridan (WY) and exquisite American Indian personal adornment pieces by Lakota artist JhonDuane Goes In Center.
 Jackson worked in concert with the Folwells to create tooled leather handles for some of their pieces.
 JohnDuane Goes In Center provided engraved silver conchos that Jackson incorporated into some of his tooled vessels, each piece in the exhibition is definitively unique.
 Jackson and Goes In Center also worked together on an exquisite, unique Lakota ceremonial belt.

-A gallery reception on Friday, May 17, from 5 to 7 PM, is free and open to the public.
+A gallery reception took place on Friday, May 17, from 5 to 7 PM.

 Jody Folwell (Santa Clara Pueblo, NM) is considered one of the best-known avant-garde Pueblo potters and is represented in public and private collections throughout the country.
 Her revolutionary work of the 1970’s changed the surface of Santa Clara pottery with her distinctive firings and use of various clay slips.